andykallian/pvsneslib/Community-FAQ.md

 ### <a name="CommonErrorsSection_12"/>On Linux i get : "fatal error: bits/libc-header-start.h"

 When building some tools on Linux like **snestools**, if you get the error _/usr/include/stdlib.h:25:10: fatal error: bits/libc-header-start.h: no such file or directory_, it is related to the -m32 CFLAG provided in the makefile, you probably forgot to install some libraries from gcc.
 For example on Ubuntu, you just have to install **gcc-multilib** by executing `sudo apt-get install gcc-multilib`

+### <a name="CommonErrorsSection_13"/>Using malloc with PVSneslib

+I want to use malloc in my program, so I am trying something like this: u16 *myHudBuffer = (u16*)malloc(160*sizeof(u16)); but it is not working. malloc requires stdlib.h which I think does not work with pvsneslib.

+You can't use malloc with PVSneslib, you need to declare an array with a fixed size, u16 myHudBuffer[160] in this case.

 ## <a name="MapsSection"/>Maps